Kris Noble: Later career

 After leaving Nine, Noble was the executive producer of Seven's 2003 talk show, Greeks on the Roof, hosted by the fictional character of Effie and her family, which was based on the British show The Kumars at No. 42.
 Despite the show being short lived, it caused conflict between the networks after Nine personality Sam Newman appeared on the show reportedly as part of deal which would have seen Effie appear on Nine's equally short-lived Micallef Tonight.
 Seven reportedly reneged on the deal preventing Effie from appearing on Nine but Noble denied there was such a deal.

-Noble later served as managing director of production company Endemol Southern Star until resigning in 2007.
 During his time at Endemol Southern Star, he was the executive producer of reality show Big Brother Australia for Network 10, from the fourth series until the seventh series, during which time he was regularly quoted in the media responding to the various controversies arising from the reality show.

-In 2014, Noble was credited as an executive producer of a medical infotainment series called Save Your Life Tonight hosted by Andrew Daddo with whom Noble had worked with on The Factory in the 1980's.
+In 2014, Noble was credited as an executive producer of a medical infotainment series called Save Your Life Tonight hosted by Andrew Daddo with whom Noble had worked with on The Factory in the 1980s.
 Produced by Queensland production company Wild Fury for ABC TV, Save Your Life Tonight was filmed in late 2013 in the Edwin Tooth Auditorium at the Royal Brisbane and Women's Hospital and commenced airing on 14 December 2014.

 Noble has since retired from the television industry.